juhele/CzechRad/README.md

 ### Different production / assembly approach

 [SAFECAST bGeigie Nano](https://safecast.org/devices/bgeigie-nano/) consists of several modules connected / soldered together - some of them are obsolete and possible to get from US provider only.
 Assembly requires most of the modules to be soldered together, which makes hardware diagnostics and repairs complicated.

+CzechRad uses only two boards instead of several 3rd party made modules.
+These boards are built using standard electronic components available worldwide from big sellers like Farnell, RS Components, Mouser Electronics etc.

+This eliminates the dependency on particular 3rd party module producers - we only rely on source electronic components manufacturer = we can buy components directly, not through US. module reseller.
+The configuration should also make diagnostics easier.